vivienpou/react-boilerplate/docs/general/README.md

 ### Add To Homescreen

-After repeat visits to your site, users will get a prompt to add your application to their homescreen.
+After repeat visits to your site, Products will get a prompt to add your application to their homescreen.
 Combined with offline caching, this means your web app can be used exactly like a native application (without the limitations of an app store).